 Not all monarchs felt such affection for Buckingham Palace.
 Edward VIII hated the place and spent only a few nights there during his short reign.
 Nor was each stay without incident.
 George VI made it his headquarters during the Second World War, and it suffered bomb damage on more than one occasion.
 At the end of the War, the Palace played a part in the Nation's grateful celebrations, when, symbolically, the Royal Family gathered together on the balcony with Winston Churchill, the Prime Minister who had led the Nation during this traumatic period in history.

-The Queen also opened the State Rooms to visitors in the summer of 1993.
+The late Queen Elizabeth also opened the State Rooms to visitors in the summer of 1993.
 In November of the previous year, fire badly damaged Windsor Castle, and though The Queen bore no official responsibility to pay for the repairs, she decided that one Royal residence should come to the assistance of another.
 Each summer when the Royal Family is at Balmoral, Buckingham Palace admits the public in an effort to raise 70 per cent of the money needed to repair the castle.

 Visitors see the State Rooms where the Royal Family gathered for state banquets and family christenings; the settings for some of Cecil Beaton's fine portraits of The Queen, The Queen Mother, and Princess Margaret; and the Palace's extensive lawns, so reminiscent of the evening when, in 1762, Queen Charlotte had the entire grounds lit by thousands of coloured lamps and led King George III to the window to enjoy the full glory of his new home.